Raztor0/cpp_notes/notes.md

 **1.2 Functions and Fundamental Types**

 A function declaration gives the name of a function, the type of value returned (if any), and the number and types of arguments that must be supplied in a call.
-The argumen types are checked and implicit argumentt ype conversion takes place when necessary at compile-time.
+The argumen types are checked and implicit argument type conversion takes place when necessary at compile-time.
 A function declaration may contain argument names, but is not required.
 The type of a function consists of the return type and the argument types.
-For class-member functions, the naem of the class is also part of the fuction type.
+For class-member functions, the name of the class is also part of the function type.

 ```C++
 double get(const vector<double>& vec, int index); // type: double(const vector<double>&, int)